Essential services safety and reconnection grant

-An application can be made by completing the online application form or by phoning the Community Recovery Hotline on 1800 173 349 where a customer service officer will assist you to complete an online application.
+Apply online via the Community Recovery Portal or by phoning the Community Recovery Hotline on 1800 173 349 where a customer service officer will assist you to complete an online application.

 When your application is completed and it is determined that you live in a disaster affected area, your application will be referred to your local Community Recovery Coordination Centre who will contact you by telephone and arrange a visit.

 - Complete and sign the Applicant Information Form.

 - Complete and sign the Essential Services Safety and Reconnection Grant Form.

 - Provide a rates notice and driver licence or electricity bill to confirm you own the dwelling and it is your principal place of residence.

 Payments of this grant are divided into two parts (inspection costs and repair costs) and will be made by either cheque or bank deposit direct to you or to the repairer.